 Nanny Tax Forms and Procedures: What Are They All About?

-There are few conversation topics that make parents more squeamish than nanny taxes.
-Case in point: We couldn't find any moms willing to go on the record about how they handle their nannies' income.
+Many parents understandably get squeamish over the topic of nanny taxes.
 The truth is, whether it's because taxes seem too confusing or expensive, there are a lot of families paying nannies "under the table," which is illegal.

 But are the weekly savings and lack of paperwork worth the risk?
-"The IRS is very clear; if you have a household employee, you must withhold and pay employment taxes," says Stephanie Breedlove, VP of Care.com HomePay.
+"The IRS is very clear; if you have a household employee, you must withhold and pay employment taxes," says Tom Breedlove, Sr. Director of Care.com HomePay.

-If you pay a caregiver more than $1,900 per year, you have to pay taxes.
+If you pay a caregiver $2,100 or more per year, you have to pay taxes.
 Not only is it illegal if you don't (more on that in a minute), but it may also do your nanny a huge disservice -- setting her up for a future without retirement benefits and leaving her to apply for a mortgage or a car loan without proof of income.